pwamsley2015/ScoutListGenerator/README.md

  How to run, step by step:

  	- Open Terminal or Command Prompt
  	- Change the directory to the projects src folder.

  	`cd documents/programming/ScoutListGenerator/src`
- 	- Compile all the .java files
+ 	- Compile all the `.java` files

  	     `javac *.java`

- 	     Note: The reason we recompile these files, rather than just using the ones in /bin/ is to avoid a 'MainClassNotFoundException' causes by the eclipse compiler working differently than javac.
+ 	     Note: The reason we recompile these files, rather than just using the ones in `/bin/` is to avoid a `MainClassNotFoundException` causes by the eclipse compiler working differently than javac.
  	- Run java with the follow paramaters:

- 	    'java ListGenerator filePathToSchedule numberOfScouts'
+ 	`java ListGenerator filePathToSchedule numberOfScouts`

  - Once the program runs, just follow dialogs given by the program until the lists print (either to the console or to the default printer).